brousalis/preboot-sass/README.md

 #### CSS

-Preboot is separated into 3 Sass files. `preboot` holds all of the mixins and variables. `normalize` is from git.io/noramlize version 2.1.0. `pygments` is a theme for the Pygments, code hightlighting.
+Preboot is separated into 3 Sass files.
+`preboot` holds all of the mixins and variables.
+`normalize` is from [git.io/normalize](http://git.io/normalize) version 2.1.0.
+`pygments` is a theme for Pygments, the code highlighting library.

 ```css
 @import "preboot";